aaronj1335/aaronj1335.github.com/_posts/2013-07-07-dont-screw-this-up.md

-for me, it came down to two offers out of college, one in the bay area and one in austin. i love the idea of working in the bay area because that's tech mecca. there's no better market for a programmer. but for a number of reasons austin was a better fit for my wife and i. when i made the decision it felt a little like choosing between what was best for my career and what was best for my marriage. in the end i chose the latter, and i haven't come close to regretting it. sometimes you fall into the trap of prioritizing a job over the people in your life, and that will ultimately disappoint you. so take some time to identify *who* it is that's most important, and then build your life around those relationships.
+for me, it came down to two offers out of college, one in the bay area and one in austin. i love the idea of working in the bay area because that's tech mecca. there's no better market for a programmer, but for a number of reasons austin was a better fit for my wife and i. when i made the decision it felt like choosing between what was best for my career and what was best for my marriage. in the end i chose the latter, and i haven't come close to regretting it. sometimes you fall into the trap of prioritizing a job over the people in your life, and that will ultimately disappoint you. so take some time to identify *who* it is that's most important, and then build your life around those relationships.

 ok. i'll stop ranting like an old person now.